SQL Server Data Types with Examples

 The Precision is nothing but the maximum number of digits that we can store both to the left side and right side of the decimal point.
 Precision should have a value from 1 to 38.
-That is minimum value is 1 and the maximum value is 38.
+That is the minimum value is 1 and the maximum value is 38.
 The default value of precision is 18.

-For example, if we have a decimal value such as 786.321 then the precision is 6 as we can see we have 3 digits in the left side of the decimal point as well as 3 digits at the right side of the decimal points.
+For example, if we have a decimal value such as 786.321 then the precision is 6 as we can see we have 3 digits in the left side of the decimal point as well as 3 digits on the right side of the decimal points.

 Example: 285.21 here the precision is 5

 The scale is nothing but it just indicates the maximum number of decimal digits that we can store to the right of the decimal point.
 The scale must have a value from 0 through p (i.e. precision).
 We can specify the scale only if the precision is specified.
 The default scale is 0.

 Example: 786.321 Here the scale is 3 as we have three digits that are present at the right side of the decimal point.